Ten-dimensional neural network emulator for the nonlinear matter power spectrum: Introduction

 The { Goku} simulations were the first to expand the parameter space to 10 dimensions, including the $5$-parameter base $\Lambda$CDM model and several extensions which directly impact the matter power spectrum.
 These are: dynamical dark energy (characterized by $w_0$ and $w_a$), massive neutrinos ($\sum m_\nu$), the effective number of neutrinos ($N_\text{eff}$), and running of the spectral index ($\alpha_\text{s}$).
-The { Goku} suite covers a uniquely wide prior range of dynamical DE parameters, making it the \textit{only} simulation suite to safely cover recent constraints from DESI~\cite{Abdul-Karim2025,Adame2024} and DES~\cite{Abbott2025}. { Goku} uses a multifidelity (MF) strategy \cite{Ho2022,Ho2023}, where a large number of lower cost simulations explore parameter space and are corrected by a small number of high cost, more accurate, simulations, reducing the total computational cost by 94\%~\cite{Yang2025}.
+The { Goku} suite covers a uniquely wide prior range of dynamical DE parameters, making it the \textit{only} simulation suite to safely cover recent constraints from the Dark Energy Spectroscopic Instrument (DESI)~\cite{Abdul-Karim2025,Adame2025} and the Dark Energy Survey (DES)~\cite{Abbott2025}. { Goku} uses a multifidelity (MF) strategy \cite{Ho2022,Ho2023}, where a large number of lower cost simulations explore parameter space and are corrected by a small number of high cost, more accurate, simulations, reducing the total computational cost by 94\%~\cite{Yang2025}.
 The simulations were used to build a Gaussian process (GP) emulator for the nonlinear matter power spectrum, called { GokuEmu}~\cite{Yang2025}.

 We present { GokuNEmu}, a neural network (NN) emulator trained on { Goku} for the nonlinear matter power spectrum using { T2N-MusE}, an MF emulation framework we developed for training highly optimized fully-connected neural networks (FCNNs)~\cite{Yang2025b}.
 While GP regression has been widely used in cosmological emulation, NNs offer greater efficiency in both training and inference, particularly in high-dimensional parameter spaces and with large datasets.
 Given that the { Goku} simulations consist of 1128 pairs of low-fidelity (LF) simulations and 36 high-fidelity (HF) simulations,\footnote{Existing emulators were typically trained on $\sim 100$ samples.} NNs are a more suitable choice in this case.